-"Registrable" controllers of a foreign company are required to be registered in the foreign company's register of registrable controllers.

-A controller (A) of a foreign company (X) is registrable, unless:

-- (a) A's significant interest in or significant control over X is only through one or more controllers (B) of X; - (b) A is a controller of B (or each B if more than one); and - (c) B (or each B if more than one) is either - - a company or foreign company which is required to keep a register of registrable controllers under the Companies Act;

-- ii. a company or foreign company that is exempted from the requirement to keep a register of registrable controllers under the Fourteenth and Fifteenth Schedules to the Companies Act respectively; - iii. a corporation which shares are listed for quotation on an approved exchange under the Securities and Futures Act 2001; - iv. a limited liability partnership which is required to keep a register of registrable controllers of limited liability partnerships under the Limited Liability Partnerships Act 2005; - v. a limited liability partnership that is exempted from the requirement to keep a register of registrable controllers of limited liability partnerships under the Sixth Schedule to the Limited Liability Partnerships Act 2005; - vi. a trustee of an express trust to which Part 7 of the Trustees Act 1967 applies; or - vii. a variable capital company incorporated under the Variable Capital Companies Act 2018.

-The criteria in (a), (b) and (c) must be fulfilled before a controller may be considered as not registrable with respect to a foreign company.

-The requirement that controllers of a foreign company must be "registrable" before their particulars are captured in the register of registrable controllers of that foreign company helps avoid duplicative reporting.
+- 7.1.1 "Registrable" controllers of a foreign company are required to be registered in the foreign company's register of registrable controllers. - 7.1.2 A controller (A) of a foreign company (X) is registrable, unless: - (i) A's significant interest in or significant control over X is only through one or more controllers (B) of X; - (ii) A is a controller of B (or each B if more than one); and - (iii) B (or each B if more than one) is either - a.
+A company or foreign company which is required to keep a register of registrable controllers under the Companies Act; - b.
+A company or foreign company that is exempted from the requirement to keep a register of registrable controllers under the Fourteenth and Fifteenth Schedules to the Companies Act respectively; - c.
+A corporation which shares are listed for quotation on an approved exchange under the Securities and Futures Act 2001; - d.
+A limited liability partnership which is required to keep a register of registrable controllers of limited liability partnerships under the Limited Liability Partnerships Act 2005; - e.
+A limited liability partnership that is exempted from the requirement to keep a register of registrable controllers of limited liability partnerships under the Sixth Schedule to the Limited Liability Partnerships Act 2005; - f.
+A trustee of an express trust to which Part 7 of the Trustees Act 1967 applies; or - g.
+A variable capital company incorporated under the Variable Capital Companies Act 2018. - 7.1.3 The criteria in (i), (ii) and (iii) must be fulfilled before a controller may be considered as not registrable with respect to a foreign company. - 7.1.4 The requirement that controllers of a foreign company must be "registrable" before their particulars are captured in the register of registrable controllers of that foreign company helps avoid duplicative reporting.

-Example 1: If (i) individual X is a controller of a foreign company Y only because he wholly owns local company Z which in turn has an interest in 50% of the shares in foreign company Y19 and (ii) company Z is required to keep a register of registrable controllers, individual X is not a registrable controller with respect to foreign company Y and so individual X's particulars are not required to be contained in foreign company Y's register of registrable controllers.
+7.1.5 Example 1: If (i) individual X is a controller of a foreign company Y only because he wholly owns local company Z which in turn has an interest in 50% of the shares in foreign company Y20 and (ii) company Z is required to keep a register of registrable controllers, individual X is not a registrable controller with respect to foreign company Y and so individual X's particulars are not required to be contained in foreign company Y's register of registrable controllers.

-Individual X's particulars would instead be captured in local company Z's register of registrable controllers.

-Example 2: If individual X is a controller of a foreign company Y not only because he wholly owns local company Z which in turn has an interest in 50% of the shares in foreign company Y, but also because he himself has an interest in 5% of the shares in foreign company Y20, then individual X is a registrable controller with respect to foreign company Y and so individual X's particulars are required to be contained in foreign company Y's register of registrable controllers.
+- 7.1.6 Individual X's particulars would instead be captured in local company Z's register of registrable controllers. - 7.1.7 Example 2: If individual X is a controller of a foreign company Y not only because he wholly owns local company Z which in turn has an interest in 50% of the shares in foreign company Y, but also because he himself has an interest in 5% of the shares in foreign company Y21, then individual X is a registrable controller with respect to foreign company Y and so individual X's particulars are required to be contained in foreign company Y's register of registrable controllers.
 Individual X's particulars would also be captured in local company Z's register of registrable controllers, if company Z is required to keep a register of registrable controllers.